Luis Carlos Sotelo Castro, LLM, MA, PhD

 He was recruited in 2016 from the University of East London (UK), where he was a Senior Lecturer in the Applied Theatre and Community Arts Program.
 He is originally from Colombia, and his current research at the ALLab focuses on developing creative approaches to transformative justice processes.
 He co-founded the Quebec Working Group, an interdisciplinary group of volunteers who have collected a significant number of statements from Colombians in exile in Quebec for Colombia’s Truth Commission.
 In collaboration with singer Pilar Jimenez, he founded in 2019 the Listening Choir, a community choir that creates acoustic spaces to support collective acts of memory for Colombians in exile and their circles of support.
 He collaborates with the Essex Transitional Justice Group (Essex University, UK) to provide expert advice on how to stage restorative conversations to the Special Peace Jurisdiction, a transitional justice tribunal in Colombia.
 Local collaborators who benefit from his research and with whom he exchanges knowledge regularly include non-for profit organizations such as the International Victims’ Forum (based in Quebec City), the Centre de Services de Justice Reparatrice (Montreal), and a network of artists and scholars in Canada, Mexico, Colombia, the US, Australia, the UK and Europe.

-Current PhD students under his supervision follow research-creation methods to explore topics in areas such as applied theatre and performance, socially engaged practice, walking as art, participatory performance, oral history and performance, documentary and verbatim theatre, audience research, listening research, and notions of transformative justice.
+Current PhD students under his supervision follow research-creation methods to explore topics in areas such as applied theatre and performance, socially engaged practice, walking as art, participatory performance, oral history and performance, documentary and verbatim theatre, audience research, listening research, autobiographical performance, and notions of transformative justice.
 Titles of research projects by current graduate students under his supervision include: Arts activism and im/migrant justice in Montreal (Koby Rogers), Using podcasts to facilitate listening to narratives of Colombians displaced by war (Manuela Ochoa), Linking Place, Identity, and Memories through Autotopography and Performance (Nisa Remigio), Walking inside the soundscapes of four immigrant diasporas: a media study on place-making (Amanda Gutierrez), Beyond the Stage: Using Theatre to Create Social Capital (Joel Bernbaum), and Real face Time: Genuine Self Expression as Performance for Social Resistance (Veronica Mockler).

 Mediating listening, performing living connections: the art of being guided through someone else’s life story…in her absence